clemauyeung/User-Centered-Web-Design/Meeting2.5.md

 This discussion also helped us focus on the questions we should answer during our "site visit" aka going to see a movie at Central Cinema.
 We plan to do customer intercepts before the movie, observe the actual demographic of a show (probably Shaun of the Dead), and *maybe* ask people to pull up the Central Cinema site and tell us how they might buy a ticket/feel about using it.

 ## Next Steps

+- Write a draft of Project Plan to be discussed on next meeting [due Friday] -- Clem
+- Email client survey to put in the newsletter and follow up about getting data [due Thursday] -- Spencer
+- Complete competitive analysis of of 1 business [due Friday] -- Demi, Spencer, Setu, Nikhil